 Recommended Solutions for Heating Hardwood Floors

-When it comes to heating hardwood floors, Warmzone offers the top, most proven floor heating solutions available.
+HEATSHIELD features lightweight insulated aluminum panels with channels for the heat cable.
 HeatShield floor heating insulation panels boast a remarkably efficient radiant heat solution that is ideal for heating hardwood floors.
 The system consists of lightweight, heat-reflecting panels that radiate the heat upwards to the surface of the floor while providing insulation from the ground.
 There’s no need to embed the heating cables in a mud base with HeatShield Panels.
 Simply place the insulation panels on the subfloor, press the ComfortTile heating cable into the grooves provided and lay the hardwood or laminate floor directly on top.

 HeatShield floor insulation panels consist of a ½-inch thick polystyrene insulation covered with a thin, specially profiled aluminum.
 The panels ensure maximum upward heat distribution that significantly reduces energy consumption as well as downward insulation and optimum upward heat distribution that significantly reduces energy consumption.
 HeatShield Panels are so efficient that you typically only have to run your floor heating system for a short period of time, which further saves you money.